Facebook Twitter Google+ YouTube Flickr 500px

 Also present on the barrel is two rings.
 The closer (and slightly narrower, though both are wide) of the two is the zoom ring.
 I’ll make a minor complaint here, as this ring’s position is opposite of the other two Tamron lenses I have been testing at the same time (the 28-75mm F2.8 G2 and the 18-300mm VXD).
 While hiking and doing a portrait session with both lenses, I found myself continually reaching for the wrong ring because they were reversed.
 I recognize that this was almost certainly an engineering necessity, but it is an annoyance nonetheless.
 On a positive note, the zoom ring’s friction is very well damped.
 It has a smooth, substantial zoom action (not light, however) and there is a moderate inner barrel extension of about 4.5mm.
 The tolerances are tight, and there is not wobble or play in the barrel.

 The second ring is the manual focus ring and it is near the front of the lens, and, surprisingly, it is even wider than the zoom ring.
-This is part of why I reached for it, as not only it’s position but its size is not conventional. (like all mirrorless lenses) is focus-by-wire, meaning that focus input on the focus ring is routed through the focus motor to move the elements.
+This is part of why I reached for it, as not only it’s position but its size is not conventional.
+Focus, (like all mirrorless lenses) is focus-by-wire, meaning that focus input on the focus ring is routed through the focus motor to move the elements.
 Manual focus emulation is quite good, and the good, thick focus ring gives the impression of being a real manual focus experience.
 The addition of the USB-C port means that that you also have more control over the behavior of the focus ring.
 This includes being able to control the rotation of the ring and to choose whether the focus action is linear or non-linear (speed sensitive) in behavior.
 That just adds to the value of the ring.

 Tamron has included a nicely made, fairly shallow lens hood that (in a rare move for Tamron) has a locking mechanism.
 It bayonets into place very cleanly and helps provide some shading along with some bump protection.
 You’ll also notice up front that Tamron has (necessarily) abandoned their 67mm front filter thread standard for this lens.
 We’ve got a larger but still standard 82mm front filter thread.
 It would have been physically impossible to design this lens with with such a small front element.